deusdat/cleango/README.md

 Since Go lacks the ability to have test dependencies, this project does not have a working rest or web example.
 However, it does have examples for simple use cases and uses cases with a repositories and dependency injection.

+# Functional Approach
+Sometimes creating a whole struct for a use case is overkill.
+You might need a short operation for architectural purity (you want a use case but it only call a simple service).
+You might want to create a stubbed use case for testing purposes.
+That's where `FunctionalUseCase` comes in.
+Pass it a function that takes the appropriate generic input and presenter.
+It invokes everything appropriately, allowing you to get your code out faster.